-Sir Ove believed work was only valuable when it had something higher to strive for.
+Arup’s shared values, like our firm’s name, are derived from the beliefs and convictions of our founder, the engineer and philosopher Sir Ove Arup.
+He believed that work was only valuable when it had something higher to strive for.
 We continue to embody that idea – that our work is truly profitable when it shapes a better world.
-Today, across the world, our people use their skills and expertise to help us reach for greater goals.

-Our decisions and actions are intended to produce safe, inclusive and resilient communities, infrastructure and cities.
-We also recognise that sustainable development encompasses many different factors.
-So, our work also prioritises environmental regeneration, biodiversity, conservation of resources, stable economic growth and social progress.
+As a global sustainable development consultancy, our work is focused on producing safe, inclusive and resilient communities, infrastructure and cities.
+We recognise that sustainable development encompasses many different factors.
+So, our work also prioritises environmental regeneration, biodiversity, conservation of resources, stable economic growth and social value.

 Striving for something higher